 Cross the Chinkabashi

-Designed to allow water to flow freely, the unusual ‘chinkabashi’, meaning ‘sinking bridges’ are a unique feature to the Shimanto River.
+Designed to allow water to flow freely, the unusual ‘chinkabashi’ (沈下橋), meaning ‘sinking bridges’ (submersible bridges) are a unique feature to the Shimanto River.
 As the bridges don’t obstruct waterflow, they help prevent flooding and the lack of balustrades means any storm-debris like trees will flow through them.
-Lasting much longer than other bridge forms thanks to their design, the chinkubashi are a key element for those living in the small villages that are dotted along the riverside.
-Whether you paddle beneath one or walk across, they are an unusual but impressive sight - and great to jump off in the hot summer months!
+Lasting much longer than other bridge forms thanks to their design, the chinkabashi are a key element for those living in the small villages that are dotted along the riverside.
+Whether you paddle beneath one or walk across, they are an unusual but impressive sight – and give you an almost panoramic view from above the river too!